 I can’t leave out the wedding shop we spotted on the road on the way to lunch.
 The outside resembled a bit of a horror-shop with as many frills, dolls, angels, bomboniere a girl could (not) dream of and we had to see the pandora’s box inside.

 I won’t go into the dirty details but every space in that shop was crammed with stuff.
 I wasn’t sure where to look first and my eyes won’t ever be the same again.
 You know those little ring-pillows that transport your wedding bands on the big day?
 Well here, they were something else.
 Lace, heart-shaped, beaded, it looked like a corner of the shop was throwing up with 1980s-90’s wedding bliss, scratch that, the whole shop.
 I had no idea this stuff even existed nor was necessary.
 Plus plenty of that confetti, almond Italian wedding candy that almost broke my tooth once.
+I did love one shop (Winnie Coutour bridal collections) that we visited, the dresses were beautiful but they didn’t have my size in the dress I wanted!!

 There were a few wedding dresses in the back that were actually ok, but the men’s suits were so shiny and patterned, the example ‘wedding couple’ photo featured a guy with a 1980’s hair wave and the shiniest purple suit I’ve ever seen.
 Well purple is the color of Florence so…